vishnubabu077/task-management-system/README.md

 # task-management-system-backend

+The project is a Task Management sytem where a user can Add, Edit , update delete tasks.
+The main task will have sub tasks

 - This project is implemented on Java 15 and Spring boot framework (2.5.2)
 - H2 Database is used
 - Hibernate is used for DB Transactions